TaiMamede/agenda-todo-flask/README.md

 # agenda-todo-flask
-This is a project for learning pourposes
+This is a project for Taina learning pourposes